 Those machines are typically used either through SSH, through a dedicated web interface (e.g. RStudio), or through a specific client (e.g. SAS Enterprise Guide.)
-When accessed through SSH, using a terminal multiplexer such as Screen or tmux is often useful for long-running processes that need to survive logging off the machine.

 As they share a single home space for user files, you can use both ; the files you copy on one will be visible on the other automatically.
 That shared storage is backed up every day.

 To have access to SMCS1&2, you will need to tick the box ‘Statistical computing’ when you create your CISM account.

 Several versions of Matlab are installed, which can be selected using modules.
 Beside the classical use of Matlab to perform numerical computations, the machines can also be used to compile Matlab code to standalone executables that can be run on the clusters without the need to have Matlab installed.
 More information on this can be found in the slides of the Matlab training session.